The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: SABR model and analytic approximations

 where $N^{-1}(\cdot)$ is the inverse cumulative distribution function (CDF) of the normal distribution.
 The first term in Eq.~\eqref{eq:demarco} corresponds to \citet{lee2004moment}'s upper bound.

 Similar to the CEV model, the SABR model also has the probability mass at the origin for $0<\beta<1$.
 Therefore, the small-strike smile under the SABR model is subject to Eq.~\eqref{eq:demarco}.
-A body of research estimates the mass at zero under the SABR model and, eventually, obtains the small-strike smile by taking advantage of Eq.~\eqref{eq:demarco}. \citet{gulisashvili2018mass} derive the approximations for $M_T$ for the uncorrelated case ($\rho=0$) in small- and large-time limits. \citet{yang2018survival} derive $M_T$ for the correlated case in the small-time limit.
-The practical use of the formulas, however, is limited because Eq.~\eqref{eq:demarco} is valid for a small strike (diverges at $k=0$) and it is non-trivial to merge the small-strike smile into the approximations reviewed earlier that are valid near the money.
+Several researches estimate the mass at zero under the SABR model and, eventually, obtain the small-strike smile by taking advantage of Eq.~\eqref{eq:demarco}. \citet{gulisashvili2018mass} derive the approximations for $M_T$ for the uncorrelated case ($\rho=0$) in small- and large-time limits. \citet{yang2018survival} derive $M_T$ for the correlated case in the small-time limit.
+The practical use of the formulas, however, is limited because Eq.~\eqref{eq:demarco} is valid for a small strike (diverges at $k=1$) and it is non-trivial to merge the small-strike smile into the approximations reviewed earlier that are valid near the money.